aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-scene/flip-coordinate-system/_index.md

 scene.Open(input);
 ```

-In this step, we load a 3D scene from the specified file path using the `Open` method.
+Here we open a Maya file (`camera.ma`).
+The `Scene` class abstracts the whole hierarchy, so you can work with meshes, cameras, lights, etc., without worrying about the underlying file format.

-## Step 2: Flip Coordinate System
+## Step 2: Convert 3D to OBJ While Flipping Axis Orientation

 ```csharp
 var output = RunExamples.GetOutputFilePath("FlipCoordinateSystem.obj");